 In today's competitive climate, organizations operate within the confines of a heavily regulated employment environment, which includes a myriad of complex employment laws and regulations.
 As much as HR is an increasingly strategic part of organizations, compliance is still a fundamental aspect of the job.

-MRA Human Resource audits are an objective and comprehensive review of the members' HR policies, procedures and practices.
-An audit of the members’ current state will help identify whether specific practice areas or processes are adequate and compliant.
-The results obtained from the audit will identify gaps in HR practices, and the member can then prioritize these gaps in an effort to minimize risk.
+MRA HR audits are an objective and comprehensive review of the members HR policies, procedures, and practices.
+An audit of the members current state will help identify whether specific practice areas or processes are adequate and compliant.
+The results obtained from the audit will identify gaps in HR practices, and the member can then prioritize these gaps to minimize risk.

 Types of Audits